ToshioCP/Gtk4-tutorial/gfm/turtle_doc.md

 ## Variables and expressions

-Variable begins alphabet followed by alphabet or digit.
+Variables begin alphabet followed by alphabet or digit.
-Key words like `fd`, `tr` can't be variables.
+Key words like `fd` or `tr` can't be variables.
 `Distance` and `angle5` are variables, but `1step` isn't a variable because the first character isn't alphabet.
 Variable names are case sensitive.
 Variables keep real numbers.